Santa Barbara Grant Center

 Proposal, LOI, or Report

-Write in what the item is here: proposal, letter of inquiry (LOI), or report.
+Type in what the item is here: proposal, letter of inquiry (LOI), or report.
 This is helpful when you want to sort the sheet.

-Write in how the funder wants this to be delivered.
+Type in how the funder wants this to be delivered.
 The options usually are only mail, hand deliver, email, or online system.

 Put in the contact name and email address/phone number for the person you actually speak to at the funder’s office, not a figurehead like the board president.